marcelpetersen/mobil/_drafts/the-do-s-and-don-ts-of-selecting-a-vehicle-provider.md

 Let’s start with the classic rookie mistake, which is assuming you can bypass a good hardware provider and go straight to a vehicle manufacturer based overseas, order a veritable armada of e-scooters or mopeds at a jaw-droppingly low wholesale price and be on your merry way, praising yourself mentally for your cost-saving tactics.

-Many manufacturers don’t include a built-in IoT device.
+But many manufacturers don’t include a built-in IoT device.
 Imagine the pain of ordering a fleet of mopeds, shipping them back to your home country and then having to deal with retrofitting IoT devices onto all of them - not only does that cost time, it costs money.
 Which brings us to our next point:

 ### Do: Find a Vehicle Provider Who Can Offer You a Complete Package

 It’s kind of obvious, right?
 Instead of trying to piece together the components of a successful vehicle sharing company by yourself, why not go for the complete package deal that can offer you everything you need?

 > Brand visibility is everything.